 The University of Dayton basketball team is making its fourth straight NCAA tournament appearance this season.

 We’re looking back on some of the best UD individual performances in tournament history.
-Today, it’s Mike Sylvester and his exhausting triple-overtime fight against mighty UCLA.
+Today, it’s Henry Finkel and his 1966 battle with mighty Kentucky.

 Thank you for reading the Dayton Daily News and for supporting local journalism.
 Subscribers: log in for access to your daily ePaper and premium newsletters.